International Lobbying and The Dow Chemical Company (A) SWOT Analysis / TOWS Matrix / Weighted SWOT Analysis

 Swot Analysis of "International Lobbying and The Dow Chemical Company (A)" written by Arthur A. Daemmrich includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Chemical Lobbying facing as an external strategic factors.
 Some of the topics covered in International Lobbying and The Dow Chemical Company (A) case study are - Strategic Management Strategies, International business, Product development, Public relations and Global Business.

-Some of the macro environment factors that can be used to understand the International Lobbying and The Dow Chemical Company (A) casestudy better are - – digital marketing is dominated by two big players Facebook and Google, competitive advantages are harder to sustain because of technology dispersion, supply chains are disrupted by pandemic , there is increasing trade war between United States & China, banking and financial system is disrupted by Bitcoin and other crypto currencies, there is backlash against globalization, increasing inequality as vast percentage of new income is going to the top 1%,
+Some of the macro environment factors that can be used to understand the International Lobbying and The Dow Chemical Company (A) casestudy better are - – geopolitical disruptions, there is backlash against globalization, there is increasing trade war between United States & China, digital marketing is dominated by two big players Facebook and Google, talent flight as more people leaving formal jobs, supply chains are disrupted by pandemic , wage bills are increasing,

 Introduction to SWOT Analysis of International Lobbying and The Dow Chemical Company (A)